A staggered semi-implicit hybrid FV/FE projection method for weakly compressible flows: Numerical discretization

 \subsubsection{LADER methodology}

-By using the flux function \eqref{eq:flux_lmn} we would obtain a first order scheme both in space and time.
-To achieve a second order scheme we extend LADER techniques to solve equation \eqref{eq:momentum_discret}.
-This method was first proposed in \cite{BFTVC17} as a modification of ADER methodology (see \cite{TMN01} and \cite{Toro}) and makes its extension to solve the three-dimensional problem easier.

-We follow the steps described in \cite{BFTVC17} for solving the incompressible Navier-Stokes equations taking into account the dependency of density in time and space.
-Accordingly, the conservative variables are extrapolated and the mid-point rule is applied.
+To achieve a second order scheme in space and time, we extend LADER techniques to solve equations \eqref{eq:discr_comp_mass}-\eqref{eq:discr_comp_momentum}.
+This method was first proposed in \cite{BFTVC17} as a modification of ADER methodology (see \cite{TMN01} and \cite{Toro}) and makes its extension to solve the multidimensional problem easier.
+The main difference between that initial scheme and the one employed in this paper relates { to} the density variation.
+Both linear momentum and density are extrapolated and the mid-point rule is applied.
+We come now to detail the new computations to be performed at each step of the extended method in 2D:

-As a novelty, we propose to compute particular evolved values of density at the neighbouring of faces, $\Gamma_{ij}$.
-This additional step is essential to obtain a second order scheme.
-Moreover, the variables involved in the approximation of the last term added to the flux, \eqref{eq:extratermflux}, must also be evolved.
-We come now to detail the new computations to be performed at each step of the extended method: \begin{description} \item[Step 1.]
+\begin{description} \item[Step 1.]
 ENO-based reconstruction.
 Reconstruction of the data in terms of first degree polynomials is considered.
-For each finite volume we define four polynomials, each one of them at the neighbourhood of one of the boundary faces.
-Focusing on a face $\Gamma_{ij}$ and on the discretization of a scalar variable, $W$, its two related reconstruction polynomials for the conservative velocity are
+At each finite volume we define { four} polynomials, each of them at the neighbourhood of one of the boundary edges.
+That is, the cell is divided into { four} sub-triangles having one of the edges of the finite volume as basis and the cell node as opposite vertex.
+Focusing on an edge $\Gamma_{ij}$ and on the discretization of a scalar variable, $W$, its two related reconstruction polynomials for the conservative variable are

 To avoid spurious oscillations on the solution we add a non-linearity on the scheme by applying an ENO (Essentially Non-Oscillatory) interpolation method.
 The slopes are adaptively chosen as follows: